International School on Climate Mobilities

 Shared the Climate Mobility Resource Database

-Containing 300+ resources such as academic papers, reports, policy briefs, podcasts and educational materials with participants to encourage continued learning (Im)mobilities co-hosted with SOAS University of London
+Containing 300+ resources such as academic papers, reports, policy briefs, podcasts and educational materials with participants to encourage continued learning around climate-related (Im)mobilities and environmental justice

 Apply now for the 2025 ISCM Programme